BP04/weighted-matroid-intersection/README.md

-# weighted-matroid-intersection
+# Weighted Matroid Intersection

 This repository is created as part of IF1220 - Discrete Mathematics Assignment.
 I wrote a paper about matroid intersection and its application on network design.
+I also implemented the weighted matroid intersection algorithm.
-The problem used as benchmark for the program is [DIY Tree](https://codeforces.com/problemset/problem/1556/H).
+The problem used as benchmark for the algorithm is [DIY Tree](https://codeforces.com/problemset/problem/1556/H).

 ## How to run